Hong Kong in 4 Days – Things to do in 4 Days for First Time Visitors

-6) Visit Hong Kong´s Version of Times Square
+6) Visit Hong Kong´s version of Times Square

-I did not see as much neon lights as in New York’s Times Square, but the Hong Kong version of Times Square was still worth a visit – it was crowded like the New York version and there were plenty of shops and restaurants to discover.
+I did not see as many neon lights as in New York’s Times Square, but the Hong Kong version of Times Square was still worth a visit – it was crowded like the New York version and there were plenty of shops and restaurants to discover.
 Another thing you have o do in Hong Kong.